squillo/n-gineers-start-here/README.md

 The best way to develop an N Lang program is using the [Squillo NDE](https://github.com/squillo/squillo-nde) and then parse your program for an N Lang interpreter.
 Any UTF-8 encoding editor is suitable.
 We denote N documents with a `.n` file extension.
 You can even parse markdown documents into N.

 ### How do I parse N for an Interpreter?
 Eventually, there will be several options for parsing N Lang programs.
-In the meantime, Squillo developed an open source N parser and the closed source [Raconteur Parser](https://github.com/squillo/raconteur) for N Lang programs.
+In the meantime, Squillo developed an licensed N parser and the closed source [Raconteur Parser](https://github.com/squillo/raconteur) for N Lang programs.
 You can use the Squillo NDE to parse your N Lang program for an N Lang interpreter or check out the [Raconteur-cli](https://github.com/squillo/raconteur-cli).

 ### How do I interpret my parsed N Lang program?
 There are several options to interpret parsed N Lang programs, including writing your own easily depending on your expression model.
-For example, Squillo developed the Raconteur Object Interpreters (ROIs) for the Raconteur N Lang parser for high-throughput network operations.
+For example, Squillo developed the Raconteur Object Interpreters (ROIs) for the N Lang Raconteur Framework which is for high-throughput network operations.
 Currently, there is the [ROI: Elixir](https://github.com/squillo/ex_raconteur_umbrella) written in Elixir.

 ### How do I deploy my N Lang program as an application?
 Once you've parsed your N Lang program and selected your interpreter.
 You can deploy your N Lang application.
 Your interpreter could be a web framework like Svelte or React, or even a Network interpreter typically using a Docker Image of your Interpreter with your program as a volume.

-### How do Network N Lang applications communicate?
+### How do N Lang applications communicate?
-All Network N Lang applications use the N Lang Message Wire Protocol (MWP) to send and receive messages over an N Lang Gateway.
-Messages tell the Network N Lang application what part of a program to run and with what data.
-N Lang Gateways convert between expression models or from another protocol into an N Lang protocl.
+All N Lang applications can bridge between expression models.
+For example, N Lang applications that convert from the Information model to the Operation model use the N Lang Message Wire Protocol (MWP) to send and receive messages over an N Lang Gateway.
+Messages tell the Operation Model N Lang application what part of a program to run and with what data.
+N Lang Gateways convert between expression models or from another protocol into an N Lang protocol.

 ### How do I message my Network N Lang application?
 Depending on your Network N Lang Interpreter, you can send messages over an N Gateway.
 Eventually, there will be several N Gateway options, in the meantime, Squillo developed a [Kong Gateway plugin](https://github.com/squillo/rcp-gateway-kong) that converts HTTP requests to and from the N Lang Message Wire Protocol.
 This N Gateway is designed to work as a standalone plugin with Kong but also works with the Raconteur Control Plane (RCP) "TODO LINK NEEDED" developed by Squillo.